borisfaure/terminology/README.md

-music files, background images, videos, Z-Modem like sending (e.g. SSH into a server and use tysend to send a file back to the local terminal), GPU Accelerated rendering (optional - just set the Elementary enginer to use OpenGL) and much more.
+music files, background images, videos, Z-Modem like sending (e.g. SSH into a server and use tysend to send a file back to the local terminal), GPU Accelerated rendering (optional - just set the EFL Elementary toolkit  engine to use OpenGL) and much more.

 ## Requirements